profvjreddi/homepage/content/blog/phd-admissions-reality.md

 ### How to Prepare

-**Before the interview:**
-- Read recent papers by faculty you'll meet (last 2-3 years, not just their most-cited work)
-- Prepare 2-3 thoughtful questions for each faculty member
-- Practice explaining your research in 2-3 minutes, focusing on what surprised you and what you learned
-- Have specific examples ready of research challenges you faced and how you worked through them
+Before the interview, read recent papers by faculty you'll meet—focus on the last 2-3 years, not just their most-cited work.
+Prepare 2-3 thoughtful questions for each faculty member.
+Practice explaining your research in 2-3 minutes, focusing on what surprised you and what you learned.
+Have specific examples ready of research challenges you faced and how you worked through them.

-**Common questions to expect:**
-- **"Tell me about your research"** - Give a brief overview of your most significant work; be ready to go deeper
-- **"What do you want to work on?"** - Discuss 2-3 questions that fascinate you; you don't need everything figured out
-- **"Why our program?"** - Reference specific faculty papers and explain the research alignment
-- **"Do you have questions for me?"** - Always have thoughtful questions ready about their research direction, lab culture, or mentoring style
+Expect questions like "Tell me about your research" (give a brief overview, be ready to go deeper), "What do you want to work on?" (discuss questions that fascinate you; you don't need everything figured out), "Why our program?" (reference specific faculty papers and explain the research alignment), and "Do you have questions for me?" (always have thoughtful questions ready).

-**During the interview:**
-- Be conversational, not performative
-- Listen actively and ask follow-up questions
-- Admit when you don't know something.
-Saying "I don't know, but here's how I'd think about it..." is better than bluffing
-- Show genuine curiosity about their work
+During the interview, be conversational, not performative.
+Listen actively and ask follow-up questions.
+Admit when you don't know something—saying "I don't know, but here's how I'd think about it..." is better than bluffing.
+Show genuine curiosity about their work.

 ### Talk to Current Students

 Current students will tell you things faculty won't.
-Ask about advising frequency and style, work-life balance, lab collaboration, funding security, and career outcomes. **The vibe check matters:** Pay attention not just to what they say, but how they say it.
+Ask about advising frequency and style, work-life balance, lab collaboration, funding security, and career outcomes.
+The vibe check matters: pay attention not just to what they say, but how they say it.
 Do they seem genuinely happy?
 Stressed but fulfilled, or just stressed?

-**Red flags to watch for:** Faculty who seem disengaged during your meeting or can't explain what they'd want you to work on; students who seem unhappy, burned out, or reluctant to talk honestly; high attrition rates; unclear funding situations.
+Watch for red flags.
+Faculty who seem disengaged during your meeting or can't explain what they'd want you to work on.
+Students who seem unhappy, burned out, or reluctant to talk honestly.
+High attrition rates.
+Unclear funding situations.
 Trust your gut.
 You'll spend 5-6 years here.

 **After the interview:** Send brief thank-you emails within 24-48 hours.
 Keep it short.
 Express appreciation and mention something specific from your conversation.